Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Sparse Expander Graphs for Monitoring

-the above shows that the probability for a path to be completely not monitored is exponentially small.
+which shows that the probability of a path being completely unmonitored is exponentially small.

-\section{Measuring Monitoring Success}
+\subsection{Measuring Monitoring Success}

-In this section, we quantify the monitoring level of the system.
-We show that our system is able to uniformly monitor the traffic in the network.
-One approach, which we use, is based on Bayesian inference of traffic analysis, where we try to estimate the probability of communication flow path in the system by sampling the hidden state of the system.
-In the second approach, we use information theory metrics, similar to methods proposed in \cite{diaz_towards_2003} and independently in \cite{serjantov_towards_2003} for measuring anonymity of a network.
-We estimate the degree of monitoring/anonymity by assessing the distribution of the auditing nodes.
+In this section, we quantify the monitoring level of the enhanced system.
+Remember that we enhance our system by systematically making the random walk traversals over the overlay network behave as in a regular degree graph.
+We show that in our enhanced network construction it is possible to monitor network traffic uniformly.
+First, we use a method based on Bayesian inference proposed in \cite{troncoso_bayesian_2009} to try and estimate the distribution of hidden states in the system.
+Such distribution can be used in order to infer events of interest in the system, for instance, a communication relationship between two nodes.
+Second, we use information theory metrics, that were proposed in \cite{diaz_towards_2003} and independently in \cite{serjantov_towards_2003}, for measuring the entropy of the whole system.
+The entropy measurement is useful for obtaining an estimate on the \textit{observability} level in the system.